sjbennett123/polarlarp/content/current_writeups/know_your_enemy/_index.md

   Be safe and bring your best weapons and healers, Tyrras grace we will need them,

   Balor Ironleaf
   Captain and Guildmaster of the Black Anvil Mercenary Company
 ---

-Channel the energy of bruce banner in avengers endgame.

-distribute notice of rat reward.

-- [COMMON] A symbol has been sighted at gristly crimes.
-Usually drawn in blood on the forehead of the slain and tortured, it has been likened to a shepherd's crook.